ros2/design/articles/101_build_tool.md

 ### colcon

 When the first draft of this article was written the conclusion was to not to spend any resources towards a universal build tool.
-As a consequence the author of this article went ahead and developed [colcon](https://github.com/colcon/) as a personal project.
+Meanwhile the author of this article went ahead and developed [colcon](https://github.com/colcon/) as a personal project.
 Therefore its feature set is closely aligned with the following requirements.

 ## Naming